Skip to content

 Step 5 - Continually Monitor These Key Metrics

-It is essential to monitor the following 5 key metrics both when you begin Velocity Banking to establish a baseline, but also to measure the effectiveness of your execution:
+It is essential to monitor the following 4 key metrics both when you begin Velocity Banking to establish a baseline, but also to measure the effectiveness of your execution:

 1. Monthly Cash Flow: It’s crucial to monitor the timing of your monthly inflows and outflows so you can realign your Velocity Banking strategy when necessary.
 Things change: paycheck amounts may differ, payment timings may change, and certain accounts may get paid off, all of which may cause you to restructure your plan.

 3. Debt to Income Ratio: The debt-to-income (DTI) ratio is a critical financial metric that measures an individual’s monthly debt payments against their gross monthly income.
 A high DTI signals to potential lenders that you are over-leveraged, which will often block your eligibility for new, more efficient credit products.
-Systematically lowering your DTI through the Velocity Banking process will often result in better offers on credit cards and lines of credit.
+Systematically lowering your DTI through the Velocity Banking process will often result in better offers on credit cards and lines of credit products.
 Expect this to happen slowly, then suddenly if you stick to the plan.

 Step 6 - Building a Long-Term Financial Plan Using the Velocity Banking Method

 Upon defining these goals, it’s crucial to integrate them into a comprehensive financial strategy that leverages the Velocity Banking principles to expedite them.
 This entails regularly reassessing and adjusting your cash flow management tactics to align with your evolving financial position and goals.
-For example, consider establishing a systematic investment plan that allows you to leverage any positive cash flow into growth-oriented and income-producing investment vehicles, such as brokerage accounts, cash value life insurance, rental real estate, and/or retirement accounts.

 Both Velocity Banking and Infinite Banking focus on alternative methods of cash flow management and repurposing traditional financial products to accelerate one’s path to financial freedom.
-Aspects of either can certainly be applied to create a more powerful result for anyone willing to adopt the complexity and discipline necessary for success with either.

 Get a free quote on a cheap term policy that is guaranteed convertible to an Infinite Banking Whole Life policy.